peteroupc/html3dutil/doc/H3DU.ShaderInfo.md

  <a name='H3DU.ShaderInfo.getDefaultFragment'></a>
 ### H3DU.ShaderInfo.getDefaultFragment()

 Gets the text of the default fragment shader.
-Putting "#define SHADING\n" at the start of the return value enables the lighting model.
-Putting "#define SPECULAR\n"
-at the start of the return value enables specular highlights (as long as SHADING is also enabled).

 #### Return Value